joviwyel/MovieDB/README.md

 ## Instruction of Mobile App:

-  1. Open a new project with FabFlix in Android Studio
+  1. Open a new project with FabFlixMovie in Android Studio
   3. Build and deploy APK on your local emulator
   4. Run locally